google-github-actions/auth/README.md

 a Google Cloud Service Account Key JSON and authentication via [Workload Identity Federation][wif].

-Workload Identity Federation is the recommended approach as it obviates the need to export a long-lived Google Cloud service account key and establishes a trust delegation relationship between a particular GitHub Actions workflow invocation and permissions on Google Cloud.
+Workload Identity Federation is recommended over Service Account Keys as it obviates the need to export a long-lived credential and establishes a trust delegation relationship between a particular GitHub Actions workflow invocation and permissions on Google Cloud.